 "Good," Vader said.
 "Contact me if there is any trouble."

-Vader cut the call, and leaned back in his chair.
+Vader cut the call and leaned back in his chair.
 He sensed he could trust the doctor, which was one good thing.
-A lesser man would have run to the media by now, and the hospital would be besieged with tabloid journalists.
+A lesser man would have run to the media by now, and the medcentre would be besieged with tabloid reporter droids.
 The boy had to be shielded from that at all costs.

 It was funny how he was already feeling protective.
 He barely knew the boy, after all.
 He had to go and talk to him this afternoon, and he had no idea what he was going to say.
 He didn't even know how he was supposed to address him.
 'Luke' seemed far too familiar, yet 'Skywalker' was too formal.

-A sudden beep from his computer indicated a new message had just arrived.
+A sudden beep from the computer indicated a new message had just arrived.
 Vader leaned over to open it, welcoming the distraction.
 Sitting here agonizing over this turn of events was pointless.

 The universe had a grudge against him.
 Luke was sure of it.
 Whenever he complained about a place being boring, he ended up in a place which made his last locale look like an amusement park.
 He'd described Tatooine as the 'boringest planet in the galaxy' on more than one occasion, much to Uncle Owen's annoyance.
 Then he'd ended up at IFS.
 He'd called that place a prison, shortly before moving in with Senator Lerrod and his monster-turned-human son, Chilee.
-Since leaving there, he'd been sleeping in the same medcenter ward, with guards outside the door, for two days straight.
+Since leaving there, he'd been stuck in a medcentre room which didn't even have a holovid.

 To be fair, this was much better than the senator's home.
 But it was boring.
-He had no one to talk to, except the doctor who stopped by three times a day.
+He had no one to talk to, except the doctor who stopped by every hour.
 The droids were all dull, with little personality.
 They claimed to be able to get him anything he wanted, but the doctor had programmed them to only supply foods from a specially approved diet.
-In other words, yucky healthy food.
+In other words, boring healthy food.

-Watching the HoloNet was fun, but it got boring after he'd been doing it for too long.
-But it was better than lying here staring at the ceiling.
+But even eating cooked beans was more interesting than lying here staring at the ceiling.
 When he started doing that, he started thinking about his future.
 Worrying about his future was more like it.
+There was no way the senator would be buying him a ticket to Tatooine now that he'd let that Wookiee loose at his party.
+So what now?

 LJ put his hands on Luke's shoulders, steadying him.
 "Hi, buddy.
 Of course I remember you."